tc39/proposal-class-public-fields/README.md

 This concept is comprised of two separate (but related) proposals: "class instance" property initializers and "class static" property intializers.

-## Proposal 1/2: ES Class Instance Properties
+## Proposal 1/2: Class Instance Properties

 This is a proposal to include a declarative means of expressing instance properties on an ES class.
 These property declarations may include intializers, but are not required to do so.